fedbiomed/fedbiomed/docs/tutorials/installation/1-setting-up-environment.md

 ### A word on working with environments

-This tutorial explained how to launch Fed-BioMed components using the `fedbiomed_run` script.
+This tutorial explained how to launch Fed-BioMed components using the `fedbiomed` command.
 Behind the hood, each Fed-BioMed component runs in its own environment (conda, variables).

 If at some point you want to work interactively in the same environment as a Fed-BioMed component